by Debbie Ducommun

 Treating bumblefoot involves not only treating the sores, but also changing the conditions that led to the problem.
 Often, changing the rat’s environment will cause mild sores to heal on their own.
 Most important is to change the type of litter or flooring in the cage.
 If the rat is in a cage with wire floors, the floors should be removed or covered, or the rat moved to another cage without wire floors.
 Even if the rat seems to spend little time on the wire floor, it’s still important to eliminate it.
 Wire floors can be covered with vinyl flooring, Contact paper, carpet, plastic needlepoint canvas or vinyl sink mats.

 If there is no wire floor, and the bottom of the cage is covered with litter or bedding, try switching to another type.
 Eliminate pine or cedar shavings and avoid corn cob litter, which is rough.
 You might need to experiment with different floor coverings to find what works best.
 Confining the litter to a litter box instead of covering the whole floor might help.
-Or, covering the floor with pieces of carpet or rags also might help.
+Or, covering the floor with a soft bathmat (without rubber backing) also might help.

 If the rat is overweight, she should be put on a diet to reduce the amount of pressure on her feet.
 First weigh her so you’ll be able to keep track of her progress.
 You can buy an inexpensive kitchen scale for this.
 If your rat won’t stay still on the scale, put her inside a small paper or cloth bag first.
 Be sure to subtract the weight of the bag.
 First reduce the amount of food you give your rat by one third, and in particular eliminate any extra high fat foods such as peanuts.
 Often the rat will lose a certain amount of weight and then reach a plateau.
 If further weight loss is needed, you’ll again have to reduce her rations by one third until the desired weight is reached.